egnyte/for-integrators/doc/UIntegrate_flow.md

 3. Users will try to open more than one tab with integration.
 Handle this nicely even if you want them to only use one at the time.
 You can close

+## Notify Egnyte of Changes (Optional)

+While the app is open, it can communicate with Egnyte's Web UI using three events: completion, error, and refresh.
+For more information on sending events, please refer to [this section](https://github.com/egnyte/egnyte-js-sdk/blob/master/src/docs/uintegrate.md) of the JavaScript SDK.

 # UI Integration Framework User Settings flow

+User Settings flow occurs when a user installs the integration app.
+This flow is optional and only triggered if the userSettings Url is set in the definition.json.
+This flow is often used to save a user's authentication token.
+Egnyte generates a one-time use token and opens userSettings Url in a pop-up.
+Your application can then make a POST request to saveUrl provided.
+Egnyte saves the user settings data and sends these back with every invocation.

 ![flow diagram](UIntegrate_settings_diagram.mermaid.png)

+When a user clicks to install your application, Egnyte produces a one-time use token, T, and opens the userSettings Url (defined in definition.json) in a new tab with the token appended to the Url.

+Your application handles the GET request and lets the user provide his settings for your application.
+Your application sends a POST request to saveUrl with a JSON body that includes the token and data containing the user settings.

 ### userSettings
 `userSettings` is a field from definition.json